tweenjs/tween.js/docs/user_guide.md

 Probably the names won't be saying anything to you unless you're familiar with these concepts already, so it is probably the time to check the [Graphs](../examples/03_graphs.html) example, which graphs all the curves in one page so you can compare how they look at a glance.

+TWEEN.Easing also has a function called generatePow().
+This function generates easing functions for different curves depending on arguments.
+You can check the relevance of the arguments to curves in the [example of pow easing](../examples/17_generate_pow.html) page.

 _Credit where credit is due:_ these functions are derived from the original set of equations that Robert Penner graciously made available as free software a few years ago, but have been optimised to play nicely with JavaScript.

 ### Using a custom easing function